A Pioneering Vision for Life After High School

 Continuing a Legacy of Innovation

-Its early pioneering work helped shape a field — and its continued evolution ensures that students receive support that adapts to changing needs and opportunities.
+Its early pioneering work helped shape an emerging field.
+Its continued evolution ensures that students receive support that responds to changing needs, opportunities, and expectations.

-While the program has grown and changed, its purpose remains the same.
+While the program has grown and changed, its purpose remains the same: helping each student move toward their personal level of independence with structure, care, and real-world practice.